-Dave Beauchamp appointed assistant professor and assistant unit leader, Washington Cooperative Fish & Wildlife Research Unit. focus: aquatic community ecology, food-web modeling, native-nonnative interactions, population assessment, bioenergetics modeling, hydroacoustics
+Dave Beauchamp appointed assistant professor and assistant unit leader, Washington Cooperative Fish & Wildlife Research Unit (now, affiliate faculty and chief, Ecology Section, US Geological Survey). focus: aquatic community ecology, food-web modeling, native-nonnative interactions, population assessment, bioenergetics modeling, hydoacoustics

-Carolyn Friedman appointed assistant professor. focus: invertebrate ecology
+Carolyn Friedman appointed assistant professor (now professor). focus: invertebrate ecology

-Kerry Naish appointed assistant professor. focus: quantitative genetics, focusing on conservation and aquaculture
+Kerry Naish appointed assistant professor (now professor). focus: quantitative genetics, focusing on conservation and aquaculture

-Julia Parrish appointed assistant professor. focus: animal aggregation, predator-prey interactions, marine conservation
+Julia Parrish appointed assistant professor (now professor and associate dean, College of the Environment). focus: animal aggregation, predator-prey interactions, marine conservation

-Andre Punt appointed research associate professor. focus: biomathematics, harvest theory, multispecies modeling, population dynamics, stock assessment
+Andre Punt appointed research associate professor (now professor and director, SAFS). focus: biomathematics, harvest theory, multispecies modeling, population dynamics, stock assessment

-Charles “Si” Simenstad appointed associate research professor. focus: estuarine and coastal ecology, food web structure, juvenile salmon ecology
+Charles “Si” Simenstad appointed associate research professor (now professor emeritus). focus: estuarine and coastal ecology, food web structure, juvenile salmon ecology

 focus: genetics and morphology of native and introduced populations of the Lake Tanganyika sardine